 In order to prevent child labour, procedures including identity verification are carried out by the human resources department during the recruitment process to ensure that no person under the age of 15 will be employed.
+The staff recruitment and approval processes have been detailed in the "Employee Handbook" and are subject to review when appropriate.

 Regarding the prevention of forced labour, acknowledgement of employee rights and duties are implemented for assurance that employees will not be forced to perform involuntary work.
 Official work schedule is set out in the "Employee Handbook" which clearly states the normal working hours and lunch hour.
 Regular or perpetual overtime is discouraged and considered inappropriate.
-In situations that overtime work is necessary and unavoidable, procedures are in place for staff to claim overtime compensation with prior approval from management.
+In situations that operational or contingency needs arise so that overtime work is necessary and unavoidable, procedures are in place for staff to claim overtime compensation with prior approval from management.